Momentum Equation

 \[\begin{equation} \rho \frac{D v_i}{Dt} = \frac{\partial{\sigma_{ij}}}{\partial{x_j}} + \rho g_i, \end{equation}\]

-where $\rho$ is the density [kg/m³], $v_i$ is the velocity component [m/s] in direction $i$, $\sigma_{ij}$ is the Cauchy stress tensor [Pa], $g_i$ is the gravitational acceleration [m/s²] in direction $i$, and $\frac{D}{Dt}$ is the Lagrangian (material) time derivative, expressed in Eulerian form as:
+is the density [kg/m³], $v_i$ is the velocity component [m/s] in direction $i$, $\sigma_{ij}$ is the Cauchy stress tensor [Pa], $g_i$ is the gravitational acceleration [m/s²] in direction $i$, and $\frac{D}{Dt}$ is the Lagrangian (material) time derivative, which in Eulerian form is written as:

-\[\begin{equation} \frac{D}{Dt} = \frac{\partial{}}{\partial{t}} + v_j\frac{\partial}{\partial{x_j}} \end{equation}.\]
+\[\begin{equation} \frac{D}{Dt} = \frac{\partial{}}{\partial{t}} + v_j\frac{\partial}{\partial{x_j}}. \end{equation}\]

-\[\begin{equation} \sigma_{ij} = -\frac{\partial{P}}{\partial{x_i}} + \frac{\partial{\tau_{ij}}}{\partial{x_j}}, \end{equation}\]
+\[\begin{equation} \sigma_{ij} = \tau_{ij} -P_t \delta_{ij}, \end{equation}\]

-where $P$ is the total pressure (including dynamic and hydrostatic components), and $\tau_{ij}$ is the deviatoric stress tensor.
+where $P_t$ is the total pressure (including dynamic and hydrostatic components), $\tau_{ij}$ is the deviatoric stress tensor, and $\delta_{ij}$ is the Kronecker delta.

 \[\begin{equation} \rho \left(\frac{\partial{v_{i}}}{\partial{t}} + v_{j}\frac{\partial{v_{i}}}{\partial{x_{j}}}\right) = -\frac{\partial{P}}{\partial{x_{i}}} + \frac{\partial{\tau_{ij}}}{\partial{x_j}} + \rho g_{i}, \end{equation}\]

-with Einstein summation implied over repeated indices.
+where Einstein summation is implied over repeated indices.

 Constitutive Relation